 In the United States, No Guns Life was primarily streamed on Hulu and Funimation (which has since merged with Crunchyroll).
 As of 2026, you can typically find both seasons of the anime available for streaming on Hulu.
 Its availability on Crunchyroll may depend on the finalization of the Funimation library merger.

-How different is the anime from the manga?
+How different is the anime from the manga ?

 Key Takeaways: No Guns Life Anime to Manga Guide

-- The Main Answer: To continue the story after the 24-episode anime, start reading the manga at Chapter 41, which is located in Volume 7.
+- The Main Answer: To continue the story after the 24-episode anime, start reading the

-- Anime Coverage: The anime faithfully adapts the first 40 chapters of the manga across its two seasons, concluding with the Rosa McMahon protection arc.
+manga across its two seasons, concluding with the Rosa McMahon protection arc. - Manga Status: The No Guns Life

-- Reading From Chapter 1: While not necessary due to the faithful adaptation, reading from the beginning is recommended to fully appreciate Tasuku Karasuma’s detailed art and minor world-building nuances.
+manga is complete, with the story concluding in Volume 13.
+Readers are guaranteed a full, finished narrative. - Reading From Chapter 1: While not necessary due to the faithful adaptation, reading from the beginning is recommended to fully appreciate Tasuku Karasuma’s detailed art and minor world-building nuances.

-- Official Sources: The official English version is published by Viz Media and can be read digitally on the Viz Manga app or purchased as physical volumes from major retailers.
+- Official Sources: The official English version is published by Viz Media and can be read digitally on the Viz

-2026, there has been no official announcement regarding a third season of the anime.
-The manga is the only way to experience the complete story.
+manga is the only way to experience the complete story.

 Final Thoughts on Continuing the No Guns Life Story